DELTA: Dynamic Layer-Aware Token Attention for Efficient Long-Context Reasoning: Background

-Full attention requires each query to attend to all past tokens, which scales linearly with sequence length.
+\paragraph{Sparse attention.} Full attention requires each query to attend to all past tokens, which scales linearly with sequence length.
+For clarity, the sparse-selection formulation below is written for a single decoding query, and we therefore omit the batch dimension.
 Sparse attention reduces this cost by restricting computation to a subset of $k$ tokens.
 For head $j$, let the exact attention weights be

 Instead of attending to all $s$ tokens, we select an index set $\rho \subseteq \{1,\ldots,s\}$ with $|\rho|=k$.
 Since computing $\rho$ from $\alpha^i_j$ directly is expensive, practical methods rely on an approximation function $f$ that predicts which tokens are likely to have high attention: